-Minerals are naturally occurring chemical compounds that have a solid, crystalline structure, meaning they're arranged in unique geometric patterns at the atomic level.
-Minerals are also inorganic; they're not formed from amino acids, peptides, or enzymes, as living things are.
-Minerals make up rocks, but are homogeneous by nature, meaning each mineral is unique and pure in structure.
-A mineral can be formed under a variety of conditions, including the cooling of lava or liquid solutions, the evaporation of mineral-rich water, and at high temperatures and pressures found in the core of the earth.
+Minerals form under a variety of conditions, including the cooling of lava or liquid solutions, the evaporation of mineral-rich water and at high temperatures and pressures found in the core of the Earth.
+As naturally occurring chemical compounds that have a solid, crystalline structure, minerals are arranged in unique geometric patterns at the atomic level.
+Minerals are also inorganic; They're not formed from amino acids, peptides, or enzymes, as living things are.
+Minerals make up rocks, but are homogeneous by nature, meaning each mineral is diverse and pure in structure.

 What's in a Mineral?

 As a pure, inorganic crystalline solid, a mineral has a uniform structure at the molecular level.
 A man-made substance with a pure structure is not a mineral; only solids that occur naturally are considered true minerals.
 Minerals grouped together form rocks; the combination of minerals determines the type of rock formed.
 Since minerals are pure, they can all be written as a single chemical formula.
 A mineral can also contain some impurities and still retain its name, as long as the majority of the solid is a single mineral.
 There are over 3,000 known minerals, and the list is still growing.

 Fresh From the Oven